 Visiting Tulum and nearby cenotes is one of the most popular things to do in Yucatan.
 And if you don’t have a car, you can join a guided tour to enjoy everything that Tulum has to offer.

 But luckily, you don’t need to break the bank to afford a trip to Tulum.
-This charming pueblo magico has many hotels and hostels catering to budget travelers as well as reasonably priced restaurants where you can get delicious home food.
+This charming pueblo has many hotels for different budgets and Tulum restaurants offer a variety of options from traditional Mexican to international cuisines.

 8. Gran Cenote